Contraband-Software/ContraInventory/README.md

 Every item slot must have an `InventorySystemSlot` component.

-Every item  must have an `InventorySystemItem` component.
+Every item  must have an `InventorySystemItem` component (As well as a CanvasGroup).

 #### Containers